Your Flooring Matters.

 The UK standard for floor coverings is that they should have a combined thermal resistance of no more than 0.15m2K/W.

 What this means in practice is that tiles and polished concrete (for example) are very good.
-Timber overlaid or glued down is perfectly acceptable (but ensure the concrete is sealed or completely dry before gluing down).
+Timber overlaid or glued down is perfectly acceptable (but ensure the concrete is thoroughly sealed before gluing down).
 Vinyl is also fine – but ensure in all cases the slab is around 20 degrees prior to fitting.

 In normal running with a hot water heat pump, the slab will not experience hot spots or localised overheating, in fact the sun can get the floor hotter than a heat pump.
 When there is significant solar gain, the underfloor piping can act as an energy transfer system.

 Carpet is the only problem area, and the golden rule is to ensure that thick underlay is not fitted.
-Take advice from your flooring supplier, they should suggest either a thinner underlay or possibly specialised products available from the UK.
+Take advice from your flooring supplier, they should suggest either a thinner underlay or possibly specialised products that are imported for this purpose.

 We have found where living areas have hard flooring, with carpets in bedrooms, that the blanketing effect of the carpet reduces the relative temperature without adjustments being made to the flow rates on the manifold.